Schwaller's Painting, Staining & Drywall

 • How do you ensure a smooth and even finish?

 Correct surface preparation is critical for paint and stain products to perform properly and is specified by the manufacturer.
-Any proposed shortcuts to surface prep should be a red flag.
+Any shortcuts to surface prep should be a red flag.

 9. How will you protect my property during the painting process?